Lighthouse climbing operations will remain closed this season.

 The Cape Hatteras Lighthouse has 257 steps from the ground to the balcony level, equal to climbing a 12-story building.
 The narrow stairs have a handrail only on one side, two-way traffic, and a landing every 31 steps.

 The Bodie Island Lighthouse has just over 200 steps from the ground to the top, equal to climbing a 10-story building.
-The narrow stairs have a handrail only on one side, one-way traffic, and 9 landings.
+The narrow stairs have a handrail only on one side and 9 landings.

 There is no air conditioning and no elevator in either lighthouse.
 It may be noisy, humid, hot and dim inside the lighthouses.
 Visitors with heart, respiratory or other medical conditions, or who have trouble climbing stairs, should use their own discretion as to whether to climb the lighthouses.